Welcome to High School!

 Students begin impacting the world for Christ long before graduation.
 The 22-23 school year, High School students will serve more than 12,000 hours.
 Spiritual Emphasis and Worldview Days provide many opportunities for students to volunteer together.
 Students also serve independently, arranging their own opportunity for a cause they are passionate about, as part of our Bible curriculum.

-We invite you to learn more about DMC and welcome the opportunity to provide a tour to you and your family.
-Please complete our Inquiry Form to make a connection with the Admissions Office.
+If you would like to explore a partnership with Des Moines Christian School, please complete our Inquiry Form to make a connection with the Admissions Office.